iagoViotti/handCameraPy/README.md

 - This repository is for **educational purposes** and is not intended for production use.
 - The snapshots directory is ignored by Git to prevent cluttering the repository with generated images.

-## Future Improvements

-- Add gesture-based controls for more interactive features.
-- Optimize performance for smoother real-time processing.
-- Explore additional Mediapipe functionalities, such as pose or face detection.

 ## License

 This project is open-source and available for study purposes.
 Feel free to modify and experiment with the code.